-The Centre for Human Rights, University of Pretoria, is hosting a one-week intensive short course on Police Oversight and Vulnerable Groups in Africa.
+The Centre for Human Rights, University of Pretoria, is hosting a one-week intensive online course on Police Oversight and Vulnerable Groups in Africa.

 About the course